 - Greatest Hits Album: The Essential Heart, among others.

 - This story lingers.
-To the extent that a music writer for the London Guardian could sneeringly say, in the early 2000's, that Heart's music remains unaccountably popular among lesbians.
+To the extent that an English music writer could sneeringly say, in the early 2000's, that Heart's music remains unaccountably popular among lesbians.
 Another innuendo published in the same paper was that an unfailing sign of a woman being lesbian is that she owns all Heart's albums plus concert bootlegs.

 - Intercourse with You: "All I Wanna Do Is Make Love to You" is actually a strange variation.
 It tell the story of a one night stand between a man and a woman with the Twist Ending that the woman took part in it to get pregnant because her husband is infertile.